ECHP-SCPR, ECHP-ONS, and ECHP-NI

 4 = ECHP-NI

 Could you update the BHPS documentation or add a document on the website to explain the difference between these subsamples?
 Thanks.

-Updated by Gundi Knies almost 5 years ago
+Updated by Gundi Knies about 5 years ago

 - Category set to Survey design

 - Target version set to X M

 - % Done changed from 0 to 90

 the ECHP subsample did not become part of the Understanding Society sample because data collection for this sample stopped when the ECHP stopped in 2001.
 FYI, because we were already collecting data in NI at that point in time, the decision was taken to widen the scope of the BHPS to include NI.
 The NI - simple random - sample was started in 2001 and participants from that sample became part of the Understanding Society sample.